Tag Archives: Pete Hamill

 He was a war correspondent who filed dispatches from Vietnam, Nicaragua, Lebanon, and Northern Ireland.
 He covered civil rights in the South.
 He predicted what he called “the revolt of the white lower middle class” 47 years before the 2016 election.

-When a powerful New York City real estate developer, who would later go on to become president, took out a full-page ad calling for the death penalty for the suspects in the Central Park Jogger case, Hamill punched back, writing:
+When a powerful New York City real estate developer, who would go on to become president, took out a full-page ad calling for the death penalty for the suspects in the Central Park Jogger case, Hamill punched back, writing:

 “Snarling and heartless and fraudulently tough, insisting on the virtues of stupidity, it is the epitome of blind negation.
 Hate was just another luxury.
 And Trump stood naked, revealed as the spokesman for that tiny minority of Americans who lead well-defended lives.
-Forget poverty and its causes, forget the collapse of the manufacturing economy, forget the degradation and squalor of millions; fry them into passivity.” The Central Park Five were later exonerated.
+Forget poverty and its causes, forget the collapse of the manufacturing economy, forget the degradation and squalor of millions; fry them into passivity.”
+The central Park Five were later exonerated.

 But what about Hamill as a writer?

-I have long had an interest in novelists who were also reporters—Defoe, Twain, Crane, London, Hemingway, Camus, and Mailer.
+I have long had an interest in novelists who were also reporters—Defoe, Twain, Crane, London, Hemingway, Camus, Mailer.
 I also admire reporters with the courage to tell the truth as they see it, even if I don’t always agree with their politics or outlook.
-Some of these are Andrew Cockburn, Robert Fisk, Chris Hedges, Diana Johnstone, and historically, George Seldes, Lincoln Steffens, Jack Reed, and Martha Gelhorn.
+Some of these are Andrew and Patrick Cockburn, Robert Fisk, Chris Hedges, Diana Johnstone, and historically, George Seldes, Lincoln Steffens, Jack Reed, and Martha Gelhorn.
 Hamill checks both boxes.

 A couple of years ago, with Philip Roth gone, I asked some friends if there were any great American writers of the old school left.
-Heller, Mailer, Updike, and Vidal were all gone.
+Heller, Mailer, Updike, Vidal, and Breslin were all gone.
 What about Pete Hamill?
 What I heard from him and others was that Hamill was a great, two-fisted journalistic stylist with little of his own to say.
 He was an impressive observer but, unlike Camus or Hemingway, there was no unique worldview or original take on things.
 The consensus, more or less, was that he was an earthy writer in the tradition of other New Yorkers like Liebling, Mailer, and Miller, but not a standalone literary philosopher and commentator on life.
-So I picked up a copy of his memoir about lower Manhattan, Downtown (essentially a long essay incorporating history with personal memory—an extended love sonnet in prose to a city he spent his life trying to know)—and found it to be rich with plenty to say about life and loss.
+So I picked up a copy of his memoir about lower Manhattan, Downtown (essentially a long essay incorporating history with personal memory—an extended sonnet in prose to a city he spent his life trying to know)—and found it to be rich with plenty to say about life and loss.

 Some critics accused him of being too sentimental.
 Hamill counters this in Downtown by saying that the inevitable loss and change that NYC inflicts upon its people makes them embrace a deep and profound sense of “nostalgia”—the longing for important things lost or taken.
 By contrast, “sentimentality” is a superficial, often dishonest, emotion.
 As he puts it: